Menu

 Conference Faculty & Disclosures

-Amy S. Goldman, MS, CCC-SLP, is a member of the NCSB Board of Directors and past-president of NCSB.
-She served previously as chair for the PA Board of Examiners in Speech-Pathology and Audiology.
-She is currently past-president of the US Society for Augmentative and Alternative Communication (USSAAC).
+Amy S. Goldman, MS, CCC-SLP, is the past-chair of the Pennsylvania Board of Examiners, and past-president of NCSB.
+She is also president of the US Society for Augmentative and Alternative Communication (USSAAC) and past-president of the Pennsylvania Speech- Language-Hearing Association.

 Kerri Philips, SLP.D, is Professor/Program Director at Louisiana Tech University as well as adjunct instructor at Nova Southeastern.
 Dr. Phillips has served multiple terms on the Louisiana Board of Examiners for Speech-Language Pathology and Audiology.
 She is on the Board of Directors with NCSB.